sepesi/skills-github-pages/_posts/2025-10-15-Iteratively-Improving-Scientific-Integrity.md

 # 6. Conclusion

-<a href="https://en.wikipedia.org/wiki/Paul_Buchheit">Paul Buchheit</a> was an early engineer (i.e., employee #23) at <a href="https://en.wikipedia.org/wiki/Google">Google</a> before leaving in 2006 to co-found FriendFeed with <a href="https://en.wikipedia.org/wiki/Bret_Taylor">Bret Taylor</a>, now the chairman of <a href="https://en.wikipedia.org/wiki/OpenAI">OpenAI</a>.
-In 2009, <a href="https://en.wikipedia.org/wiki/Facebook">Facebook</a> acquired FriendFeed but Buchheit left Facebook in 2010 to become a partner at <a href="https://en.wikipedia.org/wiki/Y_Combinator">Y Combinator</a>.
+[Paul Buchheit](https://en.wikipedia.org/wiki/Paul_Buchheit") was an early engineer (i.e., employee #23) at [Google](https://en.wikipedia.org/wiki/Google") before leaving in 2006 to co-found FriendFeed with [Bret Taylor](https://en.wikipedia.org/wiki/Bret_Taylor), now the chairman of [OpenAI](https://en.wikipedia.org/wiki/OpenAI).
+In 2009, [Facebook](https://en.wikipedia.org/wiki/Facebook) acquired FriendFeed but Buchheit left Facebook in 2010 to become a partner at [Y Combinator](https://en.wikipedia.org/wiki/Y_Combinator).
 Buchheit is a thought-leader concerning technology's impact on society.
-In this <a href="https://youtu.be/LSUviaN1eso?t=874">YouTube interview</a> at Y Combinator, Buchheit talks about two possible outcomes of AI:
+In this [YouTube interview<](https://youtu.be/LSUviaN1eso?t=874) at Y Combinator, Buchheit talks about two possible outcomes of AI:
 <blockquote>
   <p>When we think about what is
 the long-term trajectory of AI, it's the most powerful technology we've ever